Ouranosinc/Magpie/docs/permissions.rst

 Route Access
 -------------

-Most of the HTTP routes require by default administrative privileges.
-Exceptions to this are notably the requests with :term:`User`-scoped routes under ``/users/{user_name}`` which allow retrieval of :term:`Public` :term:`Resource` details, and informational API routes that are granted full access to anyone such as the `Magpie REST API`_ documentation served under a running `Magpie` instance.
+Most of the HTTP routes require by default administrative privileges (i.e.: ``MAGPIE_ADMIN_PERMISSION`` or equivalent inferred from ``MAGPIE_ADMIN_GROUP`` membership for the :term:`Logged User`).
+Exceptions to this are notably requests with :term:`User`-scoped routes under ``/users/{user_name}`` which allow retrieval of :term:`Public` :term:`Resource` details (e.g.: obtaining information about what ``MAGPIE_ANONYMOUS_GROUP`` members have access to), and informational API routes that are granted full access to anyone such as the `Magpie REST API`_ documentation served under a running `Magpie` instance.

 .. versionchanged:: 2.0.0

     Some routes under ``/users/{user_name}`` are also granted more *contextual access* to self-referencing users using :py:data:`magpie.constants.MAGPIE_LOGGED_PERMISSION`.
 In other words, if the :term:`Logged User` corresponds to the path variable :term:`User`, access is also granted to allow that individual to obtain or update its own details.
+In this situation, allowed routes are controlled on a per-request basis with for the respective contextual operations accomplished by each request.
+For example, :term:`Logged User` could be granted access to update its account details, but won't be able to grant itself more permissions on :term:`Service` and :term:`Resource` elements.

 Typically, request `Access Permissions`_ fall into one of the following category for all API endpoints.
 Higher permissions in the table imply higher access.